samuelbraun04/Wikipediator/README.md

 ### STATUS:

-*Wikipediator is in still in development.
-Currently, the script cannot generate a video – but it can get all the required ingredients.
-The video-making process will be made sometime in the near future.*
+*Wikipediator is in still in development.*

 ### DESCRIPTION: